Atomic and entanglement dynamics in the mixed squeezed coherent state version of the Jaynes-Cummings interaction: Introduction

 \section{Introduction}

-The study of interactions between atom and field is one of the major topics in quantum optics.
+The study of interactions between atoms and fields is one of the major topics in quantum optics.
 The quantities like the photon counting distribution, the atomic inversion, and the entanglement dynamics have been at the centre of interest in quantum optics.
-Also, entanglement is an important aspect of quantum information, quantum cryptography, and quantum computation.
-The interaction between the radiation field and the two-level atoms provides a way to study the entanglement dynamics between the two systems.
+Also, entanglement is an important aspect of quantum information \cite{RevModPhys.81.865}, quantum cryptography \cite{PhysRevLett.67.661}, quantum teleportation \cite{PhysRevLett.70.1895}, super dense coding \cite{PhysRevLett.69.2881} etc. The interaction between the radiation field and the two-level atoms provides a way to study the entanglement dynamics between the two systems.